 Today, Aralsk is a hopeless town that has a port without sea and a huge abandoned industrial zone.

-I also visited the Aral Sea on the Uzbekistan side: A guide to Moynaq and the Aral Sea in Uzbekistan
+And also visited it on the Uzbek side and wrote a full guide: A guide to Moynaq and the Aral Sea in Uzbekistan

 Where to stay in Aralsk